mailpile/gui-o-matic/PROTOCOL.md

    * If the splash screen is visible, display there
    * If the main window is visible, display there
    * ...?

+If a notifications has `"alert": true`, that is a signal to the GUI that it should flash a light, bounce an icon, vibrate or otherwise try to draw the user's attention to the app.

 ### show_url